Scaldicetus: Taxonomy

-Tooth anatomy
+Description

 Unlike the modern sperm whale which only has teeth on the bottom jaw, Scaldicetus had teeth in both jaws.
 The lectotype for S. caretti had at least 45 teeth in total in its mouth in life.
 Like other macroraptorial sperm whales but unlike the modern sperm whale, the teeth were covered in a thick enamel coating, about 1.2–1.3 mm thick.
 The teeth were moderately curved and were deeply rooted into the skull, implying a strong bite.

 Like in other sperm whales, tooth dimensions vary widely; for the lectotype: the total length of the tooth root (the part of the tooth beneath the gum line) is between 106.9–203.5 mm and the maximum total length of the entire tooth is 233 mm.
 Like in other macroraptorial sperm whales, tooth size increased from the back of the jaw to the front.
 The maximum diameter of the crown (the part of the tooth that is visible and erupts from the gum line) ranges from 16–32.5 mm, and diameter was greatest midway up the tooth.